 What happens if messages cannot be replayed or the connection cannot be recovered?

-If the connection is not able to be recovered, Ably notifies the client and the client will detach the channels and emit an error.
-As a developer then, this gives you certainty and predictability you need to build a reliable application.
-If a channel is detached by the server, then you will need to decide what action you may take, including potentially retrieving the history of that channel via our history API.
+If the connection is not able to be recovered, Ably notifies the client and the client will reattached the channels and emit an attached event with the resumed flag set to false.
+As a developer, this gives you certainty and predictability you need to build a reliable application.
+If a channel is not resumed successfully (i.e. Ably cannot guarantee you have not missed messages since you were last attached), then you will need to decide what action you may take, including potentially retrieving the history of that channel via our history API.